 Categories: Be on the Lookout

-The NOPD is searching for a subject wanted in connection with an aggravated battery domestic that occurred in the Seventh District.
+The NOPD is investigating a fatal shooting that occurred in the Seventh District.

 ...in your inbox.

 Get crime and police district information.

 And download your police report for free

 View accidents and reported street flooding.

 Starting the application process is easy—just apply online today.
 You can also print the Civil Service application and Personal History forms (DOWNLOAD them here).

 Mobile Traffic Units are deployed at locations throughout the City to supplement and support traffic enforcement by the NOPD.